 Co-Founder & Director, Trust Inclusion

-Linbert Spencer OBE has been helping organisations and individuals to transform themselves for more than 30 years.
-An author, skilled and experienced learning and development facilitator, consultant and key-note speaker specialising in inclusion, leadership, performance management, personal development and coaching; he has facilitated learning and development seminars and workshops in more than twenty countries and across the UK.
+A founding director of Trust Inclusion, Linbert Spencer OBE has been helping organisations and individuals to transform themselves for more than 30 years.
+An author, skilled and experienced learning and development facilitator, consultant and keynote speaker specialising in inclusion, leadership, performance management, personal development and coaching, he has facilitated learning and development seminars and workshops in more than twenty countries and across the UK.

 Linbert is active in Bedford where he lives and is Trustee of the HEART Academies Trust and the Harpur Trust – a grant making trust with responsibility for four independent schools.

-A former professional actor, international athlete, television presenter and CEO of a national not-for-profit organisation, Linbert has appeared in many documentary television and radio programmes including two appearances on BBC Television’s Question Time.
-He authored Inclusive Leadership and Why it Matters; The Diversity Pocketbook; How to Build a Multi-Ethnic Church and co-authored several other publications.
+A former professional actor, international athlete, television presenter and CEO of a national not-for-profit organisation, Linbert has appeared in many documentary television and radio programmes including two appearances on BBC’s Question Time.
+He authored Inclusive Leadership and Why it Matters; The Diversity Pocketbook; How to Build a Multi-Ethnic Church and has co-authored several other publications.

 Founder, Talent Architects